 If you are willing to spend a little money, an Aerogarden is the place to start.
 When you get your system, everything that you need is included.
 But if you don’t want to purchase the system, there are ways to DIY your setup.
 You just have to be willing to do some research and put in additional effort to get it up and running.

-If you want to start with microgreens, you can find the seeds from any seed company.
+If you want to start with microgreens, many seed companies sell them.
+(Here’s one great source for a selection of microgreens.)
 Then find a small container, like a clamshell or yogurt container, with some holes in the bottom.
 Place a tray underneath to collect excess water.
 You can use potting mix or seed starting mix and the seeds will grow as long as they stay moist.
 (Or, just purchase a microgreen starter kit.)

 With the exception of microgreens (which can grow using only a window sill), the most important thing for indoor growing is your lighting.
 LED lights don’t get hot, are energy-efficient, and work well.
 But standard T5 fluorescent lamps like I’ve come to use for seed starting can also double as indoor grow lighting in the winter.